1. Reborn Art Festival

 33. Sendai World Festa

 A local festival celebrating international exchange.
 Highlights include food, drink, and market stalls featuring goods from around the world,vplus stage performances and an activity corner.
 Numerous internationally-minded groups will host be hosting booths here, so it's a great chance to get to know the Miyagi international community.

 34. Shiwahime Doll Kanshasai

 A Shinto ceremony for giving thanks to old dolls before they are disposed of.
 Although the ceremony itself doesn't draw huge crowds of spectators, people from all over the country ship their dolls here to have them take part in the ceremony.
-If choose to attend, please remember to be respectful—this is a serious religious ceremony, not a tourist attraction.
+If you choose to attend, please do remember to be respectful—this is a serious religious ceremony, not a tourist attraction.

 35. Stargazing meetup & Astronomy Juku

 A stargazing meetup at the local lifelong learning center, which has an astronomical observatory complete with a high-powered telescope on its roof.
 If you're interested but can't make the September event, no problem—the meetups are held once a month year-round (see link for schedule).

 Those who feel like they need a refresher course in astronomy to fully appreciate the event are in luck—a free Astronomy Juku ("astronomy cram school") is offered in the afternoon before the stargazing begins.